danielcurtis/node-pg-redis-template/README.md

 # Node Template

-A modern NodeJS/Express server template using PostgreSQL, Redis, Google OAuth2.0, Typescript, and Docker!
+Node server template built with Express, PostgreSQL, Redis, Google OAuth2.0, Typescript, and Docker.

 - User is authenticated by Google OAuth2.0, creating a profile in PostgreSQL and Redis
 - User can read, update, and delete ONLY their profile information
 - An unauthorized user can access the system status, but not any profile information

-## To Do (dont commit!)

-- auth working with typescript
+## TODO:

 - redis storage of user data on login/update/delete
 - postgres docker setup
 - postgres storage of user data on login/update/delete
+- add chai/mocha tests
+- update documentation

 ## Get Started